Labatt Park: London Tecumsehs

 The founding of the London Tecumsehs Baseball Club in 1868 ultimately led to the creation of Tecumseh Park in 1877.
+Created by London china merchant W. J. Reid, Tecumseh Park was named after the Shawnee Chief Tecumseh who fought alongside the British during the War of 1812 and who died in the Battle of the Thames near Chatham, Ontario, in October 1813.
 According to the London Advertiser of May 4, 1877, the first game at the new baseball park was held on May 3, 1877, with a contest between the London Tecumsehs and its junior team, the London Atlantics.
 The Tecumsehs won 5-1.

 To wit: "The first regular game of baseball of the season was played yesterday afternoon in the presence of fully a thousand people.
 The new grounds are the most complete of every respect of any of the kind in Canada, and but few American cities have a convenient playing field."

-On May 4, 1877, the Tecumsehs met the Hartfords of Brooklyn in their first International league game.
-Phil Powers, the Tecumsehs' star catcher, was out with a broken finger.
-The London nine were defeated 6-2.

 On May 24, 1877, before 8,000 fans, the National League champion Boston Red Stockings played the London Tecumsehs of the fledgling International Association, with its star pitcher and later Chicago White Stocking stalwart, Fred Goldsmith.
 Boston narrowly defeated London, 7-6.

-Created by London china merchant W. J. Reid, Tecumseh Park was named after the Shawnee Chief Tecumseh who fought alongside the British during the War of 1812 and who died in the Battle of the Thames near Chatham, Ontario, in October 1813.

-Jacob Englehart, the Cleveland-born oil tycoon, a future vice president of Imperial Oil and the Tecumseh's president/principal owner, moved the team to Tecumseh Park in 1877.

-Englehart soon began looking for professional players from the U.S., later signing four Americans: